 Brass, Woodwind and Percussion

-- Two pieces of contrasting style and period, to be played with accompaniment (Level: Grade VIII RCM, or equivalent)
+- Two pieces of contrasting style and period, to be played with accompaniment (Level: Grade VI RCM, or equivalent)

 - Technical study